Solar Radiation Ramping Events Modeling Using Spatio-temporal Point Processes: Introduction

-Research work on anomaly detection (a.k.a. outlier detection) in the time series analysis area has also been active for decades, which could be traced back to \cite{grubbs1969procedures}'s work in the 1960s.
-There are a significant number of conventional works on the topic, such as \cite{aggarwal2015outlier,akoglu2015graph,gupta2013outlier}.
-Also, many works use a modern deep learning framework to deal with more complex patterns such as \cite{hawkins2002outlier} and more.
-However, none of these works have a flexible anomaly detection model under strong spatial-temporal correlation for non-stationary data.
+We can also view ramping event modeling as a type of anomaly detection.
+Research on anomaly detection in the time series analysis area has also been active for decades, which could be traced back to \cite{grubbs1969procedures}'s work in the 1960s.
+There are many conventional works on the topic, such as \cite{aggarwal2015outlier,akoglu2015graph,gupta2013outlier}.
+Also, many works use modern deep learning frameworks to deal with more complex patterns such as \cite{hawkins2002outlier} and more.
+However, none of these works have a flexible anomaly detection model under strong spatio-temporal correlation for non-stationary data.
+Lastly, \cite{xu2021conformal} uses novel conformal prediction techniques for anomaly detection in spatio-temporal data, but it is yet unclear how the method can be applied to categorical responses.